 How much can my client borrow?

+Maximum borrowing is based on individual affordability, up to a maximum of 4.75 times gross income.
 We take a range of factors into account to determine how much an applicant can borrow.
 A minimum affordable term will be returned based on the loan amount requested by the customer.
 Our calculation aims to ensure each customer has a sufficient proportion of their income remaining, after taking account of their mortgage repayments, to cover their additional outgoings, including, on a generic basis, household and lifestyle costs.

 This will allow you to check how much we might lend your client without having to undertake a full Decision in Principle which will involve credit scoring your client.